 While Google is a great resource for any questions you may have, Curiosity is a great way to get smarter without having to ask questions.
 Curiosity is an app that publishes original content on topics ranging from A to Z and everything in between.
 Follow and save articles that spark an interest or learn more with thought provoking quizzes.
 Uncover answers you didn’t know you needed and discover questions that you didn’t even think about asking.

 10,500+ Cool Facts

-This is a great way to pass those small pockets of time while passively pumping up your knowledge.
+This is a great way to pass those small pockets of time while passively increasing your knowledge.
 With a tap of your finger you'll learn a wide-range of fascinating facts that are, true to its name, very cool.
 For instance: Did you know that one cup of gasoline has the power of five sticks of dynamite?
 With a swipe of a finger you can flip from fact to fact.
 You can also turn the page by shaking the iPhone.
 Compile a “favorites” list and easily publish them to Facebook or Twitter.
-If you doubt any of these fact – and apparently someone did – the app had a recent update that lets you easily verify every one of them.
+If you doubt any of these facts – and apparently someone did – the app had a recent update that lets you easily verify every one of them.

 Magic Cube Puzzle 3D